Ellie Mills: Serial killer

 The introduction of Toby's mother proves to be divisive for Ellie.
 She struggles to compete with the other woman in Toby's life.
 Baxendale told Kathryn Secretan from Soaplife that Linda "desperately tries to let it be seen that she has good relationship wit her son".
 Baxendale revealed that Toby would not entertain Linda, were she not his mother.
-At this point in the story, Toby has already began his murderous crime spree and writers portrayed Ellie as oblivious to his behaviour.
+At this point in the story, Toby has already begun his murderous crime spree and writers portrayed Ellie as oblivious to his behaviour.
 Writers included ironic details in the story, such as when Ellie secures a job as a promotions girl in which Ellie is required to dress in a spanner outfit to promote a hardware store.
 The irony is divulged from the fact Toby had been portrayed using a spanner to murder his female victims.
 Ellie's behaviour puts her in danger, though Baxendale believed Ellie was safe because Toby genuinely loves Ellie.
 He initially reacts angrily and Baxendale stated it was the first time Ellie becomes "actually quite scared" of Toby.
 But Toby quickly moves past the scenario and is inspired to ask Ellie to marry him.
 Ellie is quick to accept his marriage proposal.
 Baxendale believed Ellie's quick acceptance spurred from their shared history.
 She explained that "she and Toby go a way back a long way.
 They were together in Ibiza and, out of all the people in their lives, she and Toby are soul-mates.
 Despite all the things she's done, I think Ellie's always imagined being with Toby for the rest of her life."

 Writers soon portrayed Toby's murderous behaviour as becoming heightened from his interactions with Ellie.
 Her behaviour gives Toby murderous urges that reconnects negative feelings he felt during his upbringing with Linda.
 Baxendale stated that Ellie and Linda do not get along, which only spurs on Toby's murderous urges.
 Luxemburg told a reporter from Inside Soap that Toby decides to side with Ellie and prevent his mother from moving in with them.
 She threatens to leave Toby but he makes the "tough decision" to stick by Ellie.
 He added that "Linda and Ellie a catty from the moment they meet" and Linda believes "Ellie is trying to take her son away."